OpCoders-Inc/network-proxy-cnp-server/README.md

 Connections to the CNP server, as well as disconnections of different types, timeouts, signouts, etc. are logged in the cnphistory table.

+The mysql access credentials, (host, username, password, and database) are found in the config/default.json file.

 - users
 	- userid
 	- name